The top performing investment last year was not gold or wine – it was whisky. As the Guardian reports:

 The whisky made by the Inverleven stills is finite – their Scottish life ended long ago, and the Cadenhead bottling of their single malt ticks all the boxes for investment; the distillery is silent – not just mothballed, but gone – so no more product; the age statement is a fairly profound 27 years, and it is bottled at a shitkicking 53.9%.
 The stills that made this malt are now making Irish whiskey in Waterford, so the value should increase.
 So much as I would love to crack it open and try to get a glimpse of where Reynier is going with his spirit, I’m not going to.
 Neither am I going to sell it, as I like the fact that it has a (somewhat obscure) link to a place not that far from me.
 Perhaps when Waterford’s product matures in fives years we can open it and compare and contrast.
 Because no matter how rare the whiskey, no matter how expensive it becomes, it was made to be drunk.
 An undrunk whiskey is an unplayed piano, a car up on blocks, an unloved child.
 It needs to live and breathe and have somebody talk about it and say ‘this was the best’ or ‘I’ve had better’ or ‘this tastes like photocopier ink’.

 I tend not to buy expensive whiskey, as I prefer variety over exclusivity.
 I like to try as many drams as I can, rather than chuck away 200 bucks plus on something that may or may not be the emperor’s new clothes.
 Snobbery is the action of the insecure, and to pooh-pooh any malts, blends or grain is to deny yourself some cracking drams.
 I’m about as far from an expert as it is possible to be – to be honest, I’m not even sure how whiskey is made – but I know what I like.
-I like something I can obtain again with relative ease, and without remortgaging my home or selling a kidney to an Albanian to pay for it.
+I like something I can obtain again with relative ease, and without remortgaging my home or selling a kidney to pay for it.
 I don’t want to drink unicorn blood, because what if I like it, where will I get more?
 Those goofy bastards are almost extinct you know.